 If you’re based in Whitleigh, there’s an UnLtd social enterprise support programme specifically for you with grants of £500, £5000 and £15000 as well as training workshops.
 Contact email@example.com to find out more.
 Paul tells me that even if you’re not from Whitleigh it should be possible to join in with the workshops – so it’s worth getting in touch.

 Power to Change is a new national programme established to provide support and funding to community businesses – locally owned and focused social enterprises.
-Devonport and Stonehouse are emerging as a possible Community Enterprise Places, which will mean more support and possibly funding for community enterprises in these areas.
+Devonport and Stonehouse are a pilot Community Enterprise Place, with support and funding for community enterprises in these areas.
 Get in touch if you want to know more.

 Social Enterprise Investment Fund